What to know about the home appraisal process

 What determines a home’s value?

-- Comparable properties that have sold recently, especially those that are similar in size and location to the home you are buying.
+Like a real estate agent, an appraiser looks at recent sales of homes, especially those that are similar in size and location to the home being purchased.
 Their sale prices are usually the most important factor.

 What’s the difference between an appraisal and an inspection?

 - They are required and requested by lenders

 - Focus on the fair market value of the property

 - Compare the home’s features and condition with other recently sold homes

 - Provide a thorough assessment of the home’s condition